hbctraining/variant_analysis/answer_key/Answer_key.md

     <li>First in pair</li></ul>
 </details>

-**2.** What would be the FLAG be for a read alignment for the first read in a pair-end read, where the first read was unmapped while the second read was mapped to the reverse strand?
+**2.** What would be the FLAG for a read alignment for the first read in a pair-end read, where the first read was unmapped while the second read was mapped to the reverse strand?

 <details>
   <summary><b>Click here to see the answer</b></summary>